-At the end of the first year of implementation, the government continuously engaged with data users in various ways.
-These included attending events at the London Open Data Institute and interacting with user requests made via the data.gov.uk portal.
-The UK government also co-sponsored the fourth Open Data Camp in Cardiff in February 2017.
-There had also been continuous informal interaction through the Cabinet Office and through other departments.
+At the end of the first year of implementation, the government continuously engaged with data users in various ways.1 These included attending events at the London Open Data Institute and interacting with user requests made via the data.gov.uk portal.2 The UK government also co-sponsored the fourth Open Data Camp in Cardiff in February 2017.3 There had also been continuous informal interaction through the Cabinet Office and through other departments.4 also experimented with a cross-government Slack channel and Google group, as well as continuing regular internal meet-ups of its data community.7 Some CSOs felt the interaction was not as full as it could have been online.8

 Parts of the commitment were incomplete or delayed.
-The Data Steering Group met every three months until September 2016.
-The Data Leaders Network met monthly, though meetings were not listed.
-The government has experimented with new channels and used 'Open Knowledge Forums during the exercise to create the Global Open Data Index'.
-It has also experimented with a cross-government Slack channel and Google group, as well as continuing regular internal meet-ups of its data community.
-Some CSOs felt the interaction was not as full as it could have been online.
+The Data Steering Group met every three months until September 2016.5 The Data Leaders Network met monthly, though meetings were not listed.6 The government has experimented with new channels and used 'Open Knowledge Forums during the exercise to create the Global Open Data Index'.
+It has

-In June 2017, it was reported the UK government was clamping down on Slack use by officials over fear of FOIs opening them up or leaks, which may inhibit use.
-In May 2016, the government launched the first version of its Data Science Ethical Framework "intended to give civil servants guidance on conducting data science projects [work with data using scientific approaches], and the confidence to innovate with data".
-In It called on civil society and experts to help develop it but there has been no sign of any further activity since.
+In June 2017, it was reported the UK government was clamping down on Slack use by officials over fear of FOIs opening them up or leaks, which may inhibit use.9 In May 2016, the government launched the first version of its Data Science Ethical Framework "intended to give civil servants guidance on conducting data science projects [work with data using scientific approaches], and the confidence to innovate with data".10 It called on civil society and experts to help develop it but there has been no sign of any further activity since.

 There have been a number of moves forward in several areas that mean the commitment is now substantially implemented.
-Informal activities continued with a series of data user related activities, blogs and steering group meetings, including one joint meeting with data leaders and 'working with academics, civil society and the wider industry'.
-Most importantly in the final phase, a new data ethics framework was published in June 2018.
-According to the Minister responsible, the new version focused on the need for cooperation across specialisms.
-Is
+Informal activities continued with a series of data user related activities, blogs and steering group meetings, including one joint meeting with data leaders and 'working with academics, civil society and the wider industry'.^{11,12} Most importantly in the final phase, a new data ethics framework was published in June 2018.
+According to the Minister responsible, the new version focused on the need for co-operation across specialisms.13